openenergymonitor/learn/view/electricity-monitoring/temperature/DS18B20-temperature-sensing.md

 ## Temperature Sensing using DS18B20 Digital Sensors

-**Note:** When referring to Arduino below, this works in the same way on the emonTx which is arduino-based.

 The [DS18B20](http://datasheets.maxim-ic.com/en/ds/DS18B20.pdf) is a small temperature sensor with a built in 12bit ADC.
 It can be easily connected to an Arduino digital input.
 The sensor communicates over a one-wire bus and requires little in the way of additional components.

 The sensors have a quoted accuracy of +/-0.5 deg C in the range -10 deg C to +85 deg C.

 #### Hardware